One dead, one injured in shooting at Virginia Beach Naval air station

 A Facebook post from the air station's account said the shooter had been "contained," and the victim was brought to the hospital.
 It wasn't immediately clear whether the shooter or the victim was dead.

-The senior official said before 8 a.m. that the situation was over.
-Earlier, a Facebook post from the Oceana air station said: "This is not a drill."
+The senior official said before 8 a.m. that the situation was over, and fire officials announced shortly after that the lockdown had been lifted.

 This is a breaking news story.
 Please refresh for updates.